Antynea/grub-btrfs/README.md

 * verify compatibility with UEFI,manjaro and snapper (but I don't use them, so it will take some time)

+don't create menu if snapshot is not bootable with /boot partition separate

 ## discussion
 Pour les francophones : https://forums.archlinux.fr/viewtopic.php?f=18&t=17177